Data Matrix Code Laser Marking

 - It won’t be the bottleneck in your production line as it’s the fastest direct part marking technology

-- Laser marking requires low maintenance as opposed to dot peening, since it doesn’t involve any moving parts
+- Laser marking requires low maintenance compared to dot peening since it doesn’t involve any contact or moving parts

 The Laser Marking That Your Codes Need

 To determine the type of laser marking you need, you must first provide the following information on your 2D code application: